gatling/gatling/src/sphinx/quickstart.rst

 This file is a real Scala class containing 4 different parts:

   * The HTTP protocol configuration: a placeholder for common parameters for all the HTTP requests
-  * The headers definition:
+  * The headers definition: headers blocks that are specific to some requests and can't be placed in the protocol
-  * The scenario definition
+  * The scenario definition: the workflow the virtual users will be playing
-  * The setup definition
+  * The setup definition: where you actually put everything altogether: virtual users, protocols, assertions, etc

 For more details see `here <general/simulation_structure.html>`_.